kristopolous/fiction/framework.md

 to both insulate you from the risks of exposing your incompetency in your implementation and inculcate a level of servitude from your users where they have to rely on you anyway.

+#### Success Story: Laravel
+ActiveRecord style ORMs are perhaps some of the most exemplary frameworks one can find.

+Not only do they intentionally obscure the underlying code that is run on the database, causing innocent looking code to actually have hidden levels of algorithmic complexity that can make it profoundly slow, but they present an interface to users in order to interact with their data that requires the ORM to inject itself in perhaps dozens of levels of redirection.

+The result is the developer cannot inspect the code in any meaningful way at all and it is effectively a binary blob with stripped symbols that they are left poking and prodding at.
+It permits the framework writer to have all the social benefits of calling something open source but by making the code effectively low-grade cryptographically secure, they then harbor none of the responsibilities.

 ### Consume all errors and replace them with generic non-specific handlers
 ### Suppress your languages’ built-in logging capabilities
 ### Disable simple diagnostic sanity checks by enforcing onerous linting rules